Overcrowded places and where to go instead.

 The truth is that there are some incredibly beautiful cities in Mexico which are a great (and cheap) alternative to Florence.
 Zacatecas, Guanajuato, San Miguel de Allende…all great Mexican cities that will blow your socks off.
 If you live in the Americas: no need to take a plane across the Atlantic when you have so much beauty at your doorstep.

-Ronda for Antequera.
 Ronda, in Andalusia, is a very popular place among tour groups.
 We were amazed to see a huge amount of Asian tour groups traipsing through town, even in early January.
-Ronda is impressive…but just an hour away is Antequera which I think is more impressive (we’ve lived in Antequera for a year so maybe I’m biased).
+Ronda is impressive…but just an hour away is Antequera which I think is more impressive (we lived in Antequera for a year so maybe I’m biased).
 Somehow Antequera gets few tourists despite having a UNESCO World Heritage site (the Dolmens of Antequera), a Moorish fortress sitting atop the city, countless incredible churches, lots of viewpoints…and one of the most impressive natural parks in Spain just outside the city (El Torcal de Antequera).
 More: 30 Photos that will make you want to visit Antequera.
+Plus: it is easier to get to (25 minutes by train from Malaga) than Ronda (1 hr, 20 min by bus from Malaga).

-Istanbul for Mostar.
-I mentioned that one of the recommended dupes by travel experts was Istanbul for Sarajevo.
-I actually think Istanbul for Mostar (also in Bosnia and Herzegovina) is more appropriate – Mostar reeks of the Middle East and its location is spectacular.
+Mostar reeks of the Middle East and its location is spectacular.
 Don’t expect all the attractions of Istanbul…but for a weekend getaway Mostar is a fantastic and interesting alternative (at a fraction of the cost).
-And don’t forget you can easily combine it with Sarajevo for a longer holiday.
+And don’t forget you can easily combine it with the fascinating city of Sarajevo for a longer holiday.
 More on Mostar.

-Vienna for Sarajevo.
-I mention above that experts recommended duping Istanbul for Sarajevo.
-I actually think Sarajevo is a better dupe to Vienna then Istanbul.
-Note: I’m not a fan of Vienna, several years ago I wrote a post comparing Vienna to Beyoncé’s soulless eyes.
+I’m not a fan of Vienna, several years ago I wrote a post comparing Vienna to Beyoncé’s soulless eyes.
 I just didn’t find the city inspiring.
+Instead visit Sarajevo.

 Sarajevo shares a past with Vienna: it was a part of the Austro-Hungarian empire.
 It was in Sarajevo that Franz Ferdinand, the eldest son of the archduke of Austria (and the heir to the throne) was assassinated.
 It set off World War I in 1914.